K-1 Visa – Fiancé(e) Visa

 Contact our Immigration Division when Applying for a K-1 Visa

 It is not uncommon for the visa to get delayed because of mistakes done during the application process.
 If you are considering bringing your foreign fiancée to the U.S. to marry you contact our immigration attorneys at (407) 500-0000.
-You can also send us an e-mail at Immigration@NeJameLaw.com or fill out our online form.
+You can also send us an e-mail at Immigration@NeJameLaw.com or fill out the online form provided on this page.
 We have helped thousands of couples in the past and will be very happy to help you too.